ancient8-gg/a8-connect-legacy/README.adapter.md

 [Ancient8 Connect](https://id.ancient8.gg) UMD library.

 This is the adapter APIs version.
-The implementation below will be only valid when in **nodejs environment**.
+The implementation below will be only valid when in **browser environment**.

 ## Documentation